criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 6 Benchmark calculation
-6.1 Overview
-It is necessary to validate the method to be used by means of a benchmark calculation with defined test profiles for the whole evaluation system for the equivalent conicity because the following are not defined when using this European Standard in practice:

-   sample rate of the profile measurement;
- smoothing procedure;
- integration method for the evaluation of the wavelength.
-Both the method of determination of the equivalent conicity and the smoothing procedure for profile data shall be validated by a benchmark calculation with defined reference-profiles combined with random- and griderrors.
-This is achieved by a three step process:
- step 1 checks the interpolation and calculation algorithm;
- when Step 1 has been successfully passed, Step 2 applies defined errors to the data of Step 1;
- when Step 2 has been successfully passed Step 3 then checks the whole candidate system.

   6.2 Validation of evaluation method

-For all steps the calculations shall be done for all combinations of the reference profiles given in Annex E including the influence of asymmetrical ∆r -functions produced by different wheel diameters or different wheel profiles on both wheels as given from E.5 to E.9.
-If the equivalent conicity is considered at certain amplitude when applying EN 14363 and at this amplitude a rapid change in conicity occurs, further measurements and/or calculations in order to determine the sensitivities and trends of the rapid change shall be carried out.
-The further measurements will then be included in the assessment of the candidate technique consisting of measuring and calculation algorithm.
+* Annex D (normative) - Reference profiles

+The reference profiles used whose are defined for benchmark calculations to test the algorithm in a wide range of conditions have been smoothed by cubic interpolation, which allows the location of the contact points in order to calculate the rolling radius difference as a function of the lateral position of the wheelset.

+  design of a real profile.
-NOTE 1 The reference profiles given in Annex D are only defined for benchmark calculations to test the algorithm in a wide range of conditions; they have no practical meaning for a design of a real profile.
+The reference profiles used are whose defined for benchmark calculations to test the algorithm in a wide range of conditions; they have no practical meaning for a design of a real profile.
+D.1.3 Cartesian coordinates

+* Wheel profiles: R-UIC 519-A/B/H/I
+* Rail profile: S-UIC 519-A

+All the calculations have been done for the 9 combinations of the reference profiles given in Annex E (symetrics cases E1-4 & asymetric ones E5-9).

 Step 1